 A one-club man in Germany who became a defensive anchor for the US national team and a respected coach in MLS.

-Steve Cherundolo’s story is one of quiet, steadfast loyalty in an era of soccer mercenaries.
-Born in Rockford, Illinois, his path led him to Germany's Hannover 96 at age 20, where he would spend his entire 15-year professional playing career, a remarkable feat of longevity.
-Nicknamed 'The Mayor of Hannover,' he evolved from a young American prospect into the club's captain and a Bundesliga fixture, making over 300 appearances.
-His intelligent, consistent play at right-back made him an automatic choice for the United States, where he earned 87 caps and started in two World Cups.
-After retiring, he seamlessly transitioned to coaching, first with Hannover's youth teams and later as an assistant with the German national team and VfB Stuttgart.
-In 2022, he took the helm at Los Angeles FC, immediately proving his tactical acumen by leading the club to an MLS Cup victory in his first season, cementing his reputation as a sharp, modern manager.
+Steve Cherundolo spent his entire 15-year professional playing career at Germany's Hannover 96, making over 300 appearances.
+Nicknamed 'The Mayor of Hanover,' he evolved from a young American prospect into the club's captain and a Bundesliga fixture.
+He earned 87 caps for the United States and started in two World Cups.
+After retiring, he coached Hannover's youth teams and served as an assistant for the German national team and VfB Stuttgart.
+In 2022, he took over Los Angeles FC and led the club to an MLS Cup victory in his first season.

 1965–1980